James Keith (Virginia judge)

 James Keith (September 7, 1839 – January 2, 1918) was a Virginia lawyer, soldier, politician and judge, who served as the chief judge of the Supreme Court of Virginia (then called the Supreme Court of Appeals) from 1895 to 1916.

 Early and family life

-Born in Fauquier County, Virginia in 1839 to Circuit Judge Isham Keith (1798–1863) and his wife, the former Juliette Chilton, James Keith received his early education in local schools and studied law under Professor John B. Minor at the University of Virginia.
+Born in Fauquier County, Virginia on September 7, 1839, James Keith was born to Circuit Judge Isham Keith (1798–1863) and his wife, the former Julia Chilton.
+He was the great-great-grandson of William Randolph and a direct descendant of Chief Justice John Marshall.
+Keith received his early education in local schools and studied law under Professor John B. Minor at the University of Virginia.
+He graduated in 1860 and studied law in the office of John M. Forbes.

+Keith was a cousin of judge R. Carter Scott and was related to General Scott Shipp.
 His grandfather, Thomas Keith, fought in the American Revolutionary War.
+His nephew was state senator Lucien Keith.
 His father also owned a woolen mill at Waterloo.
 In 1860, Isham Keith owned 17 enslaved people, and his son James also may have owned at least one slave.